ChristopherAndrewTopalian/CATopalian_Organic_Hydroponics/src/method/nutrient_solution/urine_nutrient_solution/urine_nutrient_solution.md

 * If your water/soil pH is **acidic to neutral (pH 6–7)**, more **ammonium** is formed.
 * Plants **prefer ammonium (NH₄⁺)** in small doses — it's gentle and easy to absorb.

+Thus, for the hydroponic system we have made, we are choosing the NITRIFICATION TOWER METHOD to produce POTASSIUM NITRATE, because it is the most stable for plants in a hydroponic design.

 ---